Psychology

 Overview

-The programme aims to provide students with outstanding and cutting-edge training from the purest research into psychology to interdisciplinary research in a wide range of areas.
+The programme aims to provide you with outstanding and cutting-edge training from the purest research into psychology to interdisciplinary research in a wide range of areas.
 These include advancing the frontiers of cognitive science into engineering or educational applications, investigating the neural mechanisms underlying human behaviours, and developing integrated interventions to improve health and wellbeing.
-Our postgraduate students are a very important part of the School's research culture and a key component in maintaining our international research reputation.
+Our postgraduate students are a very important part of the school's research culture and a key component in maintaining our international research reputation.

 Entry requirements

 A first or upper second-class honours degree (or international equivalent) in psychology or a related discipline is required for entry to the PhD and MSc by research programmes.
-See international equivalent qualifications on the International Office website.

 See international equivalent qualifications on the International Office website.